cgat-developers/ruffus/doc/pipeline_functions.rst

         tasks and jobs within each task.
 If ``multiprocess`` is set to 1, the pipeline will execute in the main process.

+.. _pipeline_functions.pipeline_run.multithread:

+    * *multithread*
+        Optional.
+The number of threads which should be dedicated to running in parallel independent tasks and jobs within each task.
+Should be used only with drmaa.
+Otherwise the CPython `global interpreter lock (GIL) <https://wiki.python.org/moin/GlobalInterpreterLock>`__ will slow down your pipeline

 .. _pipeline_functions.pipeline_run.logger:

     * *logger*